CKKH/airport-challenge-py/README.md

 ### Dependancies
 ----------------

 Python3 is recommended to run this program.
-To check your python3 version:
+To check your python3 version run `python3 -V`.

-Run `python3 -V`.
 You will see the output `Python 3.7.x` if python3 is installed.

 If you do not have `python 3.7`, please install it.
-The guides from DigetalOcean are recommended for this.
+The guides from DigitalOcean are recommended for this.
 The following are some examples but you may need to find the guide relavant to your computer's exact operating system:

 - [Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-18-04)
 - [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-macos)